In Vitro Fertilization Market Size and Share

 In Vitro Fertilization Market Analysis by Mordor Intelligence

-The in vitro fertilization market is valued at USD 28.64 billion in 2025 and is forecast to reach USD 42.47 billion by 2030, advancing at an 8.21% CAGR.
+The in vitro fertilization market size is valued at USD 28.64 billion in 2025 and is forecast to reach USD 42.47 billion by 2030, advancing at an 8.21% CAGR.
 Expanding infertility prevalence, delayed parenthood in developed nations and steady improvements in assisted-reproductive technologies propel this climb.
 North America leads revenue generation, helped by widening insurance mandates and employer-sponsored fertility benefits, while Asia-Pacific delivers the quickest expansion on the back of medical-tourism inflows and supportive policy changes.
 Industry participants deepen investments in laboratory automation, non-invasive genetic testing and AI-enabled embryo assessment, which together shorten cycle times and improve success rates.
 However, high treatment costs, uneven third-party payer coverage and evolving ethical standards surrounding embryo status remain persistent headwinds to adoption.

 Key Report Takeaways